Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 :::info Cost management regional availability

-The Cost Management dashboard and features are currently only available to customers in the US on AWS.
+The cost management dashboard and features are currently only available to customers in the US on AWS.
 Support for more regions and providers is being rolled out over the coming months.

 :::